RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

   RestClient.get Rails.configuration.epic_api_url
 {% endcodeblock %}

-This allows you to change the config var in 1 place instead of 50.
+This allows you to change the config var in 1 place instead of a global find/replace.

 - Do not use [delegate_presenter](https://github.com/rwilcox/delegate_presenter). [draper](https://github.com/drapergem/draper) is feature-rich.